oleghcp/UnityTools/Code/Runtime/OlegHcp/Pool/README.md

 }
 ```

-Stored object can be IDisposable.
+Stored objects can be IDisposable.

 ```csharp
 using OlegHcp.Pool;